rayhea/GTAVMACROS/readme.md

 # Warning!!
-Do not play gta online due to new exploit!!
+Do not play GTA ONLINE due to new exploit!!

 # GTA ONLINE MACROS